NYPL/engineering-general/standards/alerting.md

 3. Go to `Logs` from the left navigation and find the log you want to build the meric on from the `Log Groups` list.

-4. Click the left circle of the log, and then go up to the top of the log list, click `Create Metric Filter`.
+4. Click the left circle of the log, and then go up to the top of the list, click `Create Metric Filter`.

 5. In `Define Logs Metric Filter` page, enter the filter you like in `Filter Pattern` field, such as `{ $.levelCode <= 3 }`.
+More details for `Filter Pattern`, see [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html).
 Then click `Assign Metric`.

-6. In `Create Metric Filter and Assign a Metric` page, enter your filter and metic names based on the conventions from the previous paragraph.
-Also, notice that all the customized metrics should be assigned in the `Metric Namespace` of `LogMetrics`.
-Click _Create Filter_ it is done.
+6. In `Create Metric Filter and Assign a Metric` page, enter your filter name and metric name based on the conventions from the previous paragraph.
+Also, notice that all the customized metrics SHOULD be assigned in the `Metric Namespace` of `LogMetrics`.
+Click _Create Filter_ to finish creating the metric.

 ### Other Alarms